 Special thanks of gratitude

 Our relationship began when I started working with Tacoma-Pierce County Chamber in 2006.
 Rusty George Creative was an active member in the Chamber and in the community as a whole.
 Immediately, I connected with Rusty as he is exactly what I thought a creative would be.
 Fun, entertaining and spontaneous!
 Rusty’s personality is one you want to be around and he also has a brilliant business mind operating his design agency, Rusty George Creative in downtown Tacoma.
 Rusty created several fun events to bring creatives together in the local area.
-I encouraged opportunities at the Chamber to work with Rusty and his team, and these projects continue to be some of my favorite design projects today.
+I encouraged opportunities at the Chamber to work with Rusty and his team, and these projects are some of my favorite design projects to date.

 Rhonda Kirkes – college friend

 Rhonda is my college friend who I met when I started my design education at Highline Community College.
 We started the 2-year program at the same time, I was so happy to met her – and boy we hit it off.
 We spent time as design students, participating in the Graphic Arts Club and creating our portfolio panel for our Digicom Artist Portfolio show.
-I couldn’t be happier that we continue to stay connected once working on our careers.
-Rhonda is smart, kind and has a generous spirit.
+I couldn’t be thrilled that we continue to stay connected once working on our careers.
+Rhonda is smart, kind, creative and has a generous loving spirit.

 Natalie Drake – customshouse broker pal

-Natalie and I met when I entered into the International Freight Business in 1987.
+I met Natalie when I started in the International Freight Business in 1987.
 I spent time working directly with her at Expeditors International, Inc. In 1989, she hired me to work with her at Charles M. Schayer & Co., Seattle’s office and years later referred me for a brokerage position at Norvanco International.
-Even though she now lives out of state, I enjoy our friendship which includes camping and catching up whenever we can.
+Even though she now lives out of state, I continue to enjoy our friendship which includes camping and catching up whenever we can.
 She is the best fur mom I know and a dedicated friend, daughter and caregiver to her mom.
 She also shares our love of our Seattle Seahawks!
 Natalie is a fun, loving and has a great sense of humor.

 Julie Tarp – long time pal

-Bill and MaryJane Donohoe – my parential units
+Bill and MaryJane Donohoe – my parental units

 My parents have provided support of my creativity, which I continue to be thankful for.
-My father, Bill worked as a public servant for over 30 years, serving thru the ranks of Firefighter to Battalion Chief for the Seattle Fire Department as the third generation of his Irish/Scottish family.
-An active, intelligent, organized, faithful, and hard-working man are personality traits my father possesses.
-His dedication to his family continues to be important to me.
-Bill continues to enjoy being social and supports the many creative event ideas my mother comes up with, which I love.
+Bill worked as a public servant for over 30+ years, serving thru the ranks of Firefighter to Battalion Chief for the Seattle Fire Department as the third generation of his Irish/Scottish family.
+His grandfather, Patrick served when the firemen would respond to calls by horse drawn fire engine wagons.
+Bill is an active, intelligent, organized, faithful, and hard-working man which are just some of the special personality traits he possesses.
+Bill continues to enjoy being social, playing golf, helping out friends, and supports the many creative event ideas my mother comes up with, which I love.
 My mother, MaryJane continues to create unique experiences in everything she does.
-She lives passionately and spirtually, spending quality time with treasured family/friends, gardening, card making, jewelry making, trying new recipes and developing unique event creation which always brings smiles to all that attend.
+She lives passionately and spiritually, spending quality time with treasured family/friends, gardening, card making, jewelry making, trying new recipes and developing unique events which always brings big smiles to all that attend.
 She is the life of the party and its always fun to watch her enjoy her ideas some to life.
 Her laugh is contagious like her fun sense of humor.
-Wonder where I got the entertaining bug – from my sweet parents.
+Wonder where I got the entertaining bug – surely from both of my sweet parents.

 My sweet brothers, Mike and Patrick

-My parents also had 2 other beautiful kids, Mike and Patrick who’s presence continues to be another source of inspiration and joy to me.
-My brother, Mike proudly served in the U.S. Navy.
+My parents had 2 other beautiful humans, Mike and Patrick who’s presence continues to be another source of inspiration and joy to me.
+Brother Mike proudly served in the U.S. Navy.
 I fondly recall writing him on the ship and praying for his safety while on the U.S. Theodore Roosevelt.
-He is happily married to his sweetheart, Katie and were blessed with three amazing children, Maelcolm, Odessa and Kameron.
-In 2008, Mike started his own business, Honeymoon Bay Coffee Roasters, Inc., and continues to live his passion of providing his customers the best local coffee.
-My brother Patrick was a artist in both drawing, teaching, modeling, massage and acting all which he was entirely proud of.
-His creative trailblazing provided me the inspiration to change directions in my life.
-Forever grateful for his strength and dedication for his passion for integrity, facing our fears, doing our emotional work and being our authentic self.
+In 2008, Mike started business, Honeymoon Bay Coffee Roasters, Inc., and Mike continues to live his passion of providing his customers the best local coffee.
+My brother, Patrick was an artist in drawing, teaching, modeling, massage and acting- all of which he was entirely proud of.
+His creative trailblazing provided me the inspiration to change career directions in my life.
+Forever grateful for his strength and dedication for integrity, facing life’s fears, and doing the emotional work required to be our true authentic self.
 Our family was forever changed in 2005, when Patrick headed to heaven early, and we continue to feel his protection as our guardian angel.

 Grandma Chrissey – a bigger than life creative

 My grandmother, Chrissey was a creative professional with an entrepreneur spirit well before her time.
 As a young child, I was always excited to see what she is doing.
-Grandma, MaryJane and I did spend time cooking, baking and canning the garden crops, as they lived on a local farm.
-While raising her farm family, she designed, built and ran a restaurant in Clinton, and operated a florist business a few doors down.
-Years later, she gained the knowledge & training then created a thriving cake decorating business.
-She had drive and vision, and her legacy of community efforts continues on to this day.
+Grandma, Daughter MaryJane and I did spend time cooking, baking and canning the garden crops, as they lived on a local farm, located off Double Bluff Road on Whidbey Island.
+In the early years of Chrissey’s career, she built and operated restaurant, The Chatter Box in Clinton while also operating a popular florist business a few doors down.
+Her next business venture was in Cake Design.
+She set forth to obtain education, training and building of the cake studio for her cake decorating business.
+Chrissey’s strong entrepreneurial drive and vision, resulted in her legacy of community efforts that continues on to this day.
 I recall many happy memories of Grandma including practicing making roses out of frosting and I could eat the rejects.
 Funny how I rarely had a perfect one.
-I am so thankful she was a part of my young life, and I am confident she would be proud of my creative journey if she was here today.
+I am so thankful she was a part of my young life, and know she is proud of my creative journey.